 Read our review of the Hulu Live channels to see the full lineup and learn more about the features.

-Vidgo is a newer live streaming app that carries 110+ cable channels for $64.95 per month in its Plus package.
-The streaming service also offers a Premium package which has 150+ channels for $15 more a month.
+Vidgo is a live streaming app that carries 110+ cable channels for $69.99 monthly in its Plus package.
+The streaming service also offers a Premium package with 150+ channels for $15 more a month.

 Both plans have many of the same networks as fuboTV, YouTube TV, or Hulu Live, but with a twist.